 Fuel Gauge

-When the ignition is on, the fuel gauge indicates about how much fuel is left in the tank.
+When the ignition is on, the fuel gauge indicates the approximate amount of fuel left in the tank.

 There is an arrow near the fuel gauge pointing to the side of the vehicle the fuel door is on.